 Staying indoors is the best relief when a heatwave comes through the area during the summertime.
 While most new homes are equipped with central air to keep you cool, other places aren’t so lucky.
 If you happen to live in an older apartment or perhaps a home that doesn’t have central air, there are plenty of smart devices that you can incorporate into your living situation that can keep you cool this summer, no matter what your budget.
 Even better, these solutions don’t require permanent installation, which is great if you’re renting.
 Chill out and take a look at devices that will change your summer for the better.

 You need to stay cool when you’re working in the yard, on a walk, or while playing sports.
 There are smart cooling devices for those situations.
-You can literally turn your smartphone into a cooling device with.
+You can literally turn your smartphone into a cooling device with fans that plug into its port.

 If you want to be less obvious, the Embr Wave is a watch-like wearable that helps you feel more comfortable by cooling the skin on the inside of your wrist.
 The device can be adjusted with an app and basically tricks you into thinking you’re cooler without cooling down your core temperature.
 It can also warm you up.
 Here’s what we thought about the Embr Wave.

 Released in Japan this year is the Sony Reon Pocket.
 This device goes into a pocket on the back of a specially made undershirt and is controlled with an app.
 The Reon Pocket can only keep you cool or warm for up to 90 minutes before needing a charge, but it may be a good purchase for exercising or working outdoors.